Dundrum Town Centre co-owner takes further €58.3m hit on Irish shopping malls

 “In Ireland, sentiment has weakened with a number of aborted or stalled transactions being cited as the basis for valuers marking market [rental] yields higher in 2024,” Hammerson said.
 Rental yields move inversely to property values.

-However, there have been signs of life on the deal making front in the prime shopping centres sector since the end of June.
+However, there have been signs of life on the deal-making front in the prime shopping centres sector since the end of June.

 Meanwhile, the Blanchardstown Centre’s owner, Goldman Sachs, has fielded bids of up to €600 million for that mall.
 It took control of the centre in 2020 in a deal valued at €750 million in a debt-for-equity swap arrangement with its previous owner, investment firm Blackstone.

-Hammerson said the vacancy rate across its Irish centres stood 4.3 per cent in June, up from 3.8 per cent six months earlier.
+Hammerson said the vacancy rate across its Irish centres stood at 4.3 per cent in June, up from 3.8 per cent six months earlier.
 However, footfall increased 1 per cent.

 The group also reduced the value of assets in its so-called developments and other portfolio across the UK and the Republic by 4 per cent to £270 million.
 This portfolio includes a 50 per cent interest in residential schemes in Dundrum, a mixed-use scheme planned for its landmark O’Connell Street site, and land in Swords.

-Hammerson said it is continuing works on a 122-unit build-to-rent development in Dundrum, known as the Ironworks, “where the concrete frame will be completed shortly, albeit with a short delay having recently replaced the main contractor,” it said.
+Hammerson said it is continuing works on a 122-unit build-to-rent development in Dundrum, known as the Ironworks, “where the concrete frame will be completed shortly, albeit with a short delay having recently replaced the main contractor”, it said.
 It expects the development to be completed in the autumn of next year.

 Elsewhere in the portfolio, it continues to await the decisions of An Bord Pleanála on plans to build hundreds of apartments on the site of the old shopping centre in Dundrum with Allianz, as well as its proposed Dublin Central hotel-to-retail redevelopment on O’Connell Street.